mpdigitals/totp-service-sfdc/README.md

 ## Overview

-The `TOTPService` class allows for the verification of TOTP codes via invocable actions from Flows and other components or directly from Apex.
-This service provides an extra layer of security not only for records or any process.
-The repository includes a couple of fields and a triggered Flow for demonstration purposes.
+This code is just for fun and demo purposes.
+The `TOTPService` class is here to show you how you can verify TOTP codes using invocable actions from Flows and other components, or directly from Apex.
+It’s like adding an extra security guard for your records and processes.
+In this demo, we’ve included a couple of fields and a triggered Flow to illustrate how it works.
+Imagine your account is a VIP – this setup prevents any changes to your data without a valid TOTP code.

+Note: It’s been a bit challenging to test with stubs, so we’re using dependency injection among other things to make testing easier and more effective.

+Any comments, feedback, or suggestions for improvement are more than welcome.
+Feel free to reach out to me at develop@mpdigitals.com.

 ## Installation